 As its name implies, natural gas is a naturally occurring mixture of hydrocarbon and nonhydrocarbon gases found in subsurface reservoirs within the Earth's crust.
-Methane (CH_4) , a light hydrocarbon, is the primary constituent of natural gas and of principal interest to the energy industry.
+Methane (CH4, a light hydrocarbon, is the primary constituent of natural gas and of principal interest to the energy industry.
+Associated heavier hydrocarbons such as ethane, propane, and butane and impurities such as water, hydrogen sulfide, and nitrogen occur with the methane.
+If the concentrations of these other constituents render the gas unmarketable, they must be removed prior to use.